magesuite/magepack/README.md

 ### Bundling with Baler

-Please not that Baler does not currently support Magento's JavaScript merging and minification.
+Please note that Baler does not currently support Magento's JavaScript merging and minification.

 ![Lighthouse report with 64 score](https://github.com/magesuite/magepack/raw/master/results/baler.png)